minhquan-pro/minhquan-pro/README.md

-# Minh Quan - Full Stack Developer Portfolio
+# Minh Quan - Front End Developer
 Welcome to my professional portfolio!
 I'm a dedicated Full Stack Developer with a passion for creating intuitive, responsive, and high-performance web applications.

 ## 👨‍💻 About Me